zacharyfmarion/react-native-fast-trie/README.md

 ## Benchmarks

-Benchmarks are taken compared to a commonly-used JS implementation on real devices built in release mode.
+Benchmarks are taken compared to a commonly-used JS implementation (trie-typed) on real devices built in release mode.
 You can build the example project on your device to reproduce these results.

-> NOTE: There are JS optimizations that could make the trie that we compare to faster, however since there is not a good trie npm module that implements them I am comparing against a naive approach.

 Tests are as follows: